apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   been left entirely alone.
 * The Boosty-Jammer elevator in Floodmoor Basin has also been left alone, since it was already pretty good speedwise, and I didn't feel like messing with its more-complicated animation sequences.
+Amusingly, this elevator becomes one of the slower ones in the game, instead of one of the fastest.
 * The bomb conveyor in Capture the Frag has been left alone, since it can end up clipping through other conveyors and causing dialogue skips if sped up.